jundalisay/scenac/content/others/diet.md

 ---

-We have a Diet-Disease App for common diseases at https://play.google.com/store/apps/details?id=com.pantrypoints.diet
+We built a Diet-Disease App for common diseases as part of the FleXPHD Challenge of the DOST and SEARCA.

+The app is live at https://play.google.com/store/apps/details?id=com.pantrypoints.diet